Cyber-Tracer/nebula_controller/docs.md

 With these two changes, we can now select Nebula to run on physical devices and manually configure the IP and Port of the devices.

+ToDo:
+-> When selecting the scenario it always skips back to process -> not good.

 ### Backend